SAP-archive/cloud-platform-connectivity-principal-propagation/exercises/A3/README.md

 1. In the notification popup, click **Start** to launch the application.<br /><br />
     ![](../../images/a3-start-app-success.png)

 1. It will take 1 or 2 minutes to start a server for the Java application.
-So in the meanwhile, you can have a look at the code of the application by opning the following URL: https://github.wdf.sap.corp/Connectivity-CF-PM/CPL360/blob/master/code/PrincipalPropagationDemo.java.
+So in the meanwhile, you can have a look at the code of the application by opening the following URL: https://github.com/SAP/cloud-platform-connectivity-principal-propagation/blob/master/code/PrincipalPropagationDemo.java.
 Here you can see that we have defined the destination **ABAP_SYSTEM** as default and that we are appending the path **/sap/bc/user_info**.
 Then the response will be displayed in the browser.
 We are using here a very simple application as the focus of this session is on setting up the connectivity and should not be distracted by a fancy UI.<br /><br />
     ![](../../images/a3-app-code.png)

 1. Once it's started, click on the name of the application.<br /><br />